National Parks & Monuments

 LITTLE COLORADO RIVER GORGE TRIBAL PARK and NAVAJO NATION SCENIC AREA

-Little Colorado River Gorge Tribal Park encompasses multiple areas, including Grand Falls and Marble Canyon in addition to two viewpoints along Highway 64 on the way to the Grand Canyon.
+Little Colorado River Gorge Tribal Park encompasses multiple areas, including Marble Canyon in addition to two viewpoints along Highway 64 on the way to the Grand Canyon.
 No two canyons could be less alike than the Little Colorado and Grand Canyon.
 The narrow gorge of the Little Colorado conceals an astonishing depth.
 The walls are almost colorless, gray, grim and forbidding, but which hold a beauty of their own.

 78 miles north of Flagstaff via Hwy 89 | Cameron, AZ (1 hour, 35 minutes) | 928.679.2303 | navajonationparks.org